 15 Things You Might Not Know About Leonardo da Vinci's Vitruvian Man

 Leonardo da Vinci's Vitruvian Man has evolved over the last five centuries from a thoughtful sketch into the picture of health.
-But the history behind this sketch is as curious as its image is omnipresent.
+But the history behind this drawing is as curious as its image is omnipresent.

 The sketch was discovered in one of the High Renaissance master's personal notebooks.
 The study was simply for the artist’s own edification, and when he completed it around 1490, he likely never expected it would be admired.
 Yet today Vitruvian Man is iconic and among the artist's best known works, along with The Last Supper and Mona Lisa.

 A true Renaissance man, Leonardo was not only a painter, sculptor, and writer, but also an inventor, architect, engineer, mathematician and amateur anatomist.
 This pen and ink drawing was his exploration of the theories about human proportions set forth by ancient Roman architect Vitruvius.
 In his treatise De Architectura, Vitruvius wrote, "For if a man be placed flat on his back, with his hands and feet extended, and a pair of compasses centered at his navel, the fingers and toes of his two hands and feet will touch the circumference of a circle described therefrom.
 And just as the human body yields a circular outline, so too a square figure may be found from it."

 3. Leonardo was not the first to attempt to illustrate Vitruvius's theories.

 American scholar Toby Lester explained to NPR in a 2012 interview, "Especially in the 15th century, in the decades leading up to Leonardo's own time in drawing, a number of people begin to try to render that idea in visual form."

 4. It may have been part of a collaboration.